 Appropriate care coordinators/clinicians from both the discharging and admitting provider agencies shall be responsible to facilitate the transition between levels of care, including assisting in scheduling an intake appointment, ensuring a minimal delay between discharge and admission at the next level of care, and documenting all information in the client's medical record.

-Page 38 of 70 Exhibit D 4.1 Performance Standard: Transitions between levels of care shall occur within five (5) and no later than 10 business days from the time of re-assessment indicating the need for a different level of care.
+4.1 Performance Standard: Transitions between levels of care shall occur within five (5) and no later than 10 business days from the time of re-assessment indicating the need for a different level of care.

 5. MEDICAL NECESSITY